"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (10:27)

-And now that has been updated, that information actually is in NetSuite at that very moment.
+And now that it has been updated, that information actually is in NetSuite at that very moment.
 Is that right?

 Lee (10:34)